PPPDUD/ScratchedKnee/README.md

 # ScratchedKnee
-ScratchedKnee is a ScratchAttack-based username collection bot for Scratch.
+ScratchedKnee is a ScratchAttach-based username collection bot for Scratch.

 # IMPORTANT DISCLAIMER FOR ALL USERS (PLEASE READ)